flossytoo/portfolio/README.md

 - Interpret information from a dashboard
 - Summarise results in order to provide actionable insights

-Read more about the project here
+Read more about the project [HERE](https://flossytoo.github.io/portfolio/Project_2/sales_analysis.md)